Pratyush0898/Google-Voice-Search-Animation/README.md

 This project is licensed under the Apatch 2.0 License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+Give credit to any external libraries, tools, or resources used in the project.

 ## Contact

-For any inquiries or support, reach out to Pratyush at pratyush@example.com.
+For any inquiries or support, reach out to Pratyush at pratyush0898@gmail.com You can use this loading animations to your website also! 🚀

-Happy searching with voice animations! 🚀